zTrix/zio/readme.md

  - Support both python2 and python3, no need to worry about the python version installed on some weired jump server provided by unknown.
  - Easy to learn and use.

+If you want advanced features such as ELF parsing and more, try [pwntools](https://github.com/Gallopsled/pwntools).

 ## License

 [zio] use [SATA License](LICENSE.txt) (Star And Thank Author License), so you have to star this project before using.
 Read the [license](LICENSE.txt) carefully.